salkinium/blog/_posts/modm-devices/2018-03-07-modm-devices.md

 the STM32F1 and F4 families, both of which have much more capable peripherals.

 We had inherited a C++ API that passed around static classes containing the peripheral abstraction to template classes wrapping these classes.
-It’s the clear anti-thesis of polymorphic interface design, almost a form of "compile time duck-typing":
+It's the clear anti-thesis of polymorphic interface design, almost a form of "compile time duck-typing":